 There are several versions of chorillana, depending on the geographical area of Chile.

-Some preparations include chopped Viennese sausages or chorizos and can be seasoned with oregano and garlic.
+Some preparations include chopped Viennese sausages or chorizos, which can be seasoned with oregano and garlic.

 Chorillana is considered a group dish because of its large size, and it is common for 2 or 4 people to eat from one dish.